Cadianda and Uzumlu in Fethiye Turkey

-The Uzumlu village (Yesiluzumlu) is located in 20 km from Fethiye.
+The Uzumlu village (Yesiluzumlu) is located in 16 km from Fethiye.
 Time stops here offering you sit down, drink a glass of red wine at a local winery, enjoy the mountain scenery and leisurely think about eternity in warm rays of gentle sun.
-The name Uzumlu is translated from Turkish as "grape" – excellent local wine is produced here and juicy grapes decorate the terrace houses until late autumn.
+The name Uzumlu is translated from Turkish as "grape" (Yesiluzumlu - green grape) – excellent local wine is produced here and juicy grapes decorate the terrace houses until late autumn.
 It is a true paradise with the emerald - green meadows and picturesque mountains covered with dense fairy forests.
 The real Turkish Tuscany!

 There are white sheep peacefully grazing on the lush green grass and cozy smoke rises from the chimneys in the high blue sky.
 The locals cordially smile and say hello like old friends.
 There are about 3500 people living in the In the village of Uzumlu Turkey.
 The narrow old streets, stone houses of Ottoman style overgrown with ivy, craft shops where local old ladies weave a special cotton fabric «dastar» - all this and much more you can see in Uzumlu village near Fethiye.
 During almost 8 months of the year you may collect edible mushrooms in the forests of Uzumlu Turkey such as penny bun, some kinds of truffle and chanterelle, Japanese pine mushroom matsutake and others.
 Every year in early April the festival of mushrooms is held in Uzumlu Fethiye Turkey.

 In the mountains above the village of Uzumlu Fethiye archaeologists discovered the remains of an ancient Roman settlement - Lycian Cadianda, it’s ruins date back to the 5th century BC.
 Also Cadianda near Fethiye is known as the last city that joined the Lycian Union.